rochonma/mxl/docs/Tools.md

                               Audio offset in samples.
 Positive value means you are adding a delay
           --video-offset INT [0]
-                              Video offset in grains.
+                              Video offset in frames.
 Positive value means you are adding a delay
 ```